MEDS Design‑Build FAQ

 What is the tuition fee for Canadian students?

-For official and current fee information, please see page 1 in the Graduate Studies Program Fee Schedule.
+Unofficially, the one-year Canadian tuition fee in 2018-19 is $9,192.
+Incidental fees are $830.
+For official fee information, please see page 1 in the Graduate Studies Program Fee Schedule.

 What is the tuition fee for international students?